Workday and Duo have partnered to offer Duo's MFA authentication as part of Workday's conditional authentication policies.

 You can exempt individual Workday users from the MFA requirement or reset a user's MFA status.
 Access the Edit Workday Account action and locate the user, then scroll down to the "Multi-Factor Authentication" section of the page.

 Access the Signons and Attempted Signons report to review authentication activity.
 The Requires MFA and Multi-factor columns indicate if the user was required to log in with multifactor authentication and the name of the MFA provider used (e.g. Duo).

 A user with only a hardware token assigned as the sole authentication method may not log in, and will receive an error from Workday.
 Assign a phone to the user and they can then complete authentication with a token passcode.

-A user with Bypass status assigned or one who would not require Duo MFA at login due to the Allow access without 2FA New User Policy or Group Access Policy setting applied to the Workday application may not log in when subject to a Workday authentication rule that includes Duo MFA.
+A user with Duo Bypass status assigned or one who would not require Duo MFA at login due to the Allow access without 2FA Duo New User Policy setting or Bypass 2FA Duo Authentication Policy setting applied to the Workday application may not log in when subject to a Workday authentication rule that includes Duo MFA.
 Exempt these users from Duo authentication from within Workday, either via the Authentication Policies rulesets or individually per user by editing their Workday account.

 The Workday authentication prompt respects authentication method policy restrictions, but then enrollment process does not.
 To avoid a scenario where users enroll devices that may not then be used to authenticate due to policy restrictions, consider using another Duo enrollment method, like bulk enrollment or directory sync.